SymfonyCasts/symfony7/sfcasts/outline.md

 - But executing real API request on every page load is not a good idea, it would be great to cache the result for a moment
+  - Ya know, because while the ISS moves super fast, we don't need to be SO exact
 - Let's talk about another service: the cache service
 - Run `debug:autowiring cache` to see if we already have any cache related services - we do!